dwhiffing/fury/content/nato/es/army/body.md

 **Artillery**

-Spain employed a wide variety of artillery systems, it was in the process up upgrading its M107 (175mm Self Propelled) Howitzers to the M110 (203mm).
+Spain employed a wide variety of artillery systems, and was in the process of upgrading its M107 (175mm Self Propelled) Howitzers to the M110 (203mm).
 Northern Fury accelerates that process by a few months.

   - 48x M108 Self Propelled (SP) 105mm Howitzer